 Winner, 2013 Faces of Entrepreneurship Award

-In the mid-2000’s, Jorge Flores worked for a company that imported stuffed animals and promotional materials from China and distributed them across the country.
-When the job moved from San Francisco’s East Bay area to Stockton, the 1.5-hour commute was too much.
+In the mid-2000’s, Jorge Flores worked for a company that brought stuffed animals and promotional materials from China and distributed them across the country.
+When the job moved from San Francisco’s East Bay area to Stockton, the 1.5 hour commute was too much.
 Then the owner downsized.

 Tired of driving, in 2005 Jorge Flores sold his house and approached his brother Oscar about opening their own place.
 They bought a donut shop and Don Polvoron Bakery was born.
-Jorge would run the sales side and Oscar would be in charge of baking.
-The shop was in a mostly Latino area so instead of donuts, they catered to the local population.
+Jorge would run the sales side and Oscar would run the baking.
+The shop was in a mostly Latino area, so instead of donuts, they catered to the local population.
 Instead of closing at 2:00 pm, they expanded their hours to open at 5:00 am and to close at 9:00 pm.
 They attracted a loyal clientele in the morning – the gardeners, construction workers, and other early risers.
 They wanted breakfast.
-Then Jorge asked them “what else do you need,” the answer was “something to eat over there.”
+Then Jorge asked them ‘what else do you need’; the answer was ‘something to eat over there.’
 So Jorge added sandwiches.

 The bakery became popular.
-In the afternoons, the families came.
-Jorge listened to customers who wanted him to sell other drinks besides coffee.
-The bakery started to sell homemade hot chocolate and champurrado, a traditional Mexican hot drink made of corn flour, milk, vanilla, and cinnamon.
+In the afternoon the families came.
+Jorge listened to his customers who wanted him to sell other drinks besides coffee.
+The bakery started to sell homemade hot chocolate and Champurrado, a traditional Mexican hot drink made of corn, milk, vanilla and cinnamon.

 Jorge still wanted to do more, do better, so he started taking cake-making classes.
-He learned to work with fondant, experimenting, researching ways to improve his craft.
+He learned to work with fondant, experimenting, researching on ways to improve his craft.
 Jorge started getting requests for cakes he never had baked.
-He never says “no I can’t.”
-If he doesn’t know how he figures it out and finds out how to do it right.
+He never says ‘no I can’t’.
+If he doesn’t know how, he figures it out and figures it out how to do it right.

 For example, he learned how to make a green dress cake.
-A woman came in and wanted a standing cake of her daughter’s quinceañera dress.
+A woman came in and wanted a standing cake of her daughter’s quinceañera dress – not a flat cake of the dress, a standing cake.
 So Jorge figured that if he put a structure in the middle then that would help keep the shape, even if decorating was harder.
 He took the finished cake, worried it would fall because of its weight, to the event hall in one piece.
-The woman put the masterpiece in the middle of the dance floor so everyone could see all the details.
-A week later, a framed photo arrived with a note that said: “you’re part of the dress.”
+The woman put the masterpiece on middle of the dance floor so everyone could see all the details.
+A week later, a framed photo arrived with a note that said “you’re part of the dress.”

 “It’s the special things that you can do for people is what sets our business apart,” says Jorge.

-There are many examples of Jorge living by this principle.
+Recently, Jorge had two such opportunities.
 On a Thursday, a woman came in crying because the people who were supposed to make her daughter’s quinceañera cake wouldn’t do it.
 The party was on Saturday with 300 guests.
-Jorge decided that even if he had to work all night, he couldn’t leave her daughter without a cake.
-Now, that woman won’t go anywhere else for her bakery needs.
-Another Friday, Jorge was with his nephew at a party, when at 8:30 pm, a man called who needed a cake for a wedding the next day.
-Jorge said, “the party’s over, need to go work.”
+Jorge decided that even if he had to work all night, he can’t leave her daughter without a cake.
+That woman won’t go anywhere else for her bakery needs.
+Another Friday, Jorge was with his nephew at a party, when at 8:30pm, a man called needed a cake for a wedding on the next day.
+Jorge said ‘party’s over, need to go work.’
 It’s easy to say no, but this is how to gain customers.

-After seven years, people knew Don Polvoron.
-They became part of the community.
+After seven years, people know Don Polvoron.
+They are part of the community.

-They also became part of a business alliance that supplies everything needed to host a quinceañera – limo, hall decorator, photographer, party rentals, band, DJ, catering, and cakes.
+They are also part of a business alliance that supplies everything needed to host a quinceañera – limo, decorator for hall, photographer, party rentals, band, DJ, catering, and cakes.
 One of the members of the alliance went to a class at the Renaissance Entrepreneurship Center in Redwood City.
 The entire group decided to attend the class.

 Although he had been in business for five years, he discovered he had more to learn.
 He learned how to control finances, manage employees, how to treat customers better, etc… He began to see business in a different way.
 The Renaissance business trainer opened his eyes to see all the potential of the business.

-It wasn’t long before he had to apply what he had learned.
+Recently, he applied his class lessons to a situation.
 He was losing customers during a certain part of the day.
-To find out what was happening, he surveyed customers about what they wanted and didn’t want.
+To find out what was happening, he surveyed customers about what they want and don’t want.
 He learned one of his cashiers wasn’t as friendly as the customers were expecting.
 Instead of firing her, he asked her what the problem was.
-He found out that she had previously worked in the bakery of a grocery store, making cakes and desserts and not dealing with customers.
+He found out that she worked in the bakery of a grocery store, making cakes and deserts and not dealing with customers.
 So Jorge put her in the back to bake and hired someone else to deal with the customers.
 Now this employee brings him more business.
-Renaissance showed Jorge how to turn a negative into a positive for everyone involved – the customer has better service, the woman does what she’s good at, and Jorge’s bottom line improves.
+Renaissance showed Jorge how to turn a negative into a positive for everyone involved, the customer has better service, the woman does what she’s good at and Jorge’s bottom line improves.